-All quizzes and exams will be administered during the in-person class time.
+Quizzes and exams could be administered in person and/ or online.
 Students will be expected to complete online assignments and activities equivalent to in class assignments and activities for the online portion of the course.
 Electronic communication, both synchronous and asynchronous (chat/forum) will be evaluated for participation and to maintain effective communication between instructor and students.